 - Why are they staying at your airbnb? – is it a girl’s weekend, bachelor party, business trip, family getaway, etc?

-- What do they care about and what are they interested in? – do they love movies and/or music? do they value relaxation? do they want to feel immersed in the culture around them?
+- What do they care about and what are they interested in? – do they love movies and/or music? do they value relaxation? would they want to feel immersed in the culture around them?

 - How does all of this affect the design that they’ll appreciate in your airbnb? will they care if there’s minimal decor or will they want all the bells and whistles? do they want a colorful or more muted color palette? do they want super plush, comfy stuff, or would they rather have interesting statement pieces?